TERA: Self-Supervised Learning of Transformer Encoder Representation for Speech: Proposed Methodology

 \subsection{Pre-training TERA}

-We use three auxiliary objectives to build the TERA multi-target pre-training task, where the model is required to minimize the reconstruction error of acoustic features given altered frames as input.
-The proposed three auxiliary objectives can be used separately or used together as a mixture, as shown in Fig.~\ref{fig:input}.
-A stochastic alteration policy samples random pattern based on the applied alterations every time we feed an input sequence to the model.
+We use the three alteration techniques to formulate the TERA self-supervised pre-training task, where the model is required to minimize the reconstruction error of acoustic features given altered frames as input.
+The proposed three alteration methods can be used separately or used together as a mixture, as shown in Fig.~\ref{fig:input}.
+The complete pre-training process of TERA is described in Algorithm~\ref{alg:algorithm1}, where we show how three alteration on data are deployed through the proposed stochastic policy.
+The stochastic policy dynamically samples random pattern based on the applied alterations every time we feed an input sequence to the model.
 We denote the altered input as $\hat{x}$.
+In the case where multiple alterations are applied on the same input, $\overrightarrow{x}$ is used again to represent carried-on alterations.
 After input alteration, we feed $\hat{x}$ into the Transformer Encoders $T_{enc}$ and the prediction network $P_{net}$.
-The architecture of $P_{net}$ is consist of a 2-layer feed-forward network.
+The architecture of $P_{net}$ is consist of a 2-layer feed-forward network with a hidden size of 768.
 For $T_{enc}$, we use Transformer Encoders with a hidden size of 768, number of self-attention heads as 12, dropout rate of 0.1, and the intermediate feed-forward layer hidden size as 3072.
-We primarily report results on four model sizes: \textit{base} (Layer=3, Parameters=21.3M), \textit{medium} (Layer=6, Parameters=42.6M), \textit{large} (Layer=12, Parameters=85.1M), and \textit{xlarge} (Layer=24, Parameters=170.1M). \textit{Medium} was chosen to have the same amount of layer as CPC~\cite{cpc} and Modified CPC~\cite{modified_cpc} for comparison.
-The Transformer Encoders $T_{enc}$ and the prediction network $P_{net}$ are concatenated to reconstruct $\overrightarrow{x}$ from $\hat{x}$.
-Our implementation and pre-trained models are available online\footnotemark[\value{footnote}].
+We primarily report results on three model sizes: \textit{base} (Layer=3, Parameters=21.3M), \textit{medium} (Layer=6, Parameters=42.6M), and \textit{large} (Layer=12, Parameters=85.1M).
+The Transformer Encoders $T_{enc}$ and the prediction network $P_{net}$ are connected to reconstruct $\overrightarrow{x}$ from $\hat{x}$.